cyclingzealot/horkos/README.md

-cdn2015
+horkos
 =======

-For scrapping live results of Canada 2015 federal election + wasted votes analysis
+For scrapping live results of canadian elections (provincial as well) + wasted votes analysis